stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 Why have this configuration?
 Spring Security expects things to be, well - secured.
 If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway and will provide a default basic authentication popup to your browser.
-In order to easily hook into the Stormpath Spring Security integration, you can extend ``StormpathWebSecurityConfigurerAdapter`` which itself extends ``WebSecurityConfigurerAdapter``.
-NOTE: Please refer to the :ref:`advanced-spring-security-integration` section for how to configure your app *without* extending ``StormpathWebSecurityConfigurerAdapter``.
+In order to easily hook into the Stormpath Spring Security integration, simply ``apply`` stormpath!
+The call to ``stormpath()`` sets up all of the default views and hooks the Stormpath ``AuthenticationManager`` into your application.

 Based on the ``SpringSecurityWebAppConfig`` above, we will permit access to the homepage.
 Any other paths will fall back to the default of being secured - you would be redirected to the Stormpath login page.
 We are going to further protect